Acellera/htmd/doc/source/tutorials/simulation/01-acemd-md.md

 sorted(os.listdir("./equil"))
 ```

 `input.yaml` is the file ACEMD reads; the other files are the structure / parameters / starting coordinates it references.
-The YAML itself is human-readable - inspect it to see (and override) any of the integration parameters:
+The YAML itself is human-readable.
+Inspect it to see (and override) any of the integration parameters:

 ```{code-cell} python
 print(open("./equil/input.yaml").read())
 ```

-## Step 3 - Run the equilibration
+## Step 3: Run the equilibration

 Hand the equilibration directory to the `acemd` CLI from your shell.
-This is the slow step - it needs a GPU and runs for hours - so don't try to execute it inside a notebook.
+This is the slow step: it needs a GPU and runs for hours, so don't try to execute it inside a notebook.

 ```bash
 acemd --input ./equil